UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

       Note that, as Slurm uses 1 task per core by default, we request 4 cores.

-Your request enters the job queue just like any other job, and interactive/salloc will tell you that it is
-      waiting for the requested resources.
-When salloc tells you that your job has been allocated resources, you can interactively run programs on those resources with ``srun``.
-The commands you run with ``srun`` will then be executed on the resources your job has been allocated.
-      If you do not preface with ``srun`` the command is run on the login node!

-You can now run Python scripts on the allocated resources directly instead of waiting for
-      your batch job to return a result.
-This is an advantage if you want to test your Python script or perhaps figure out which parameters are best.

-When you have request multiple cores for your interactive session, you need to preface commands with ``srun`` in order to run on the allocated nodes instead of the login node.

 Check to be in an interactive session
 -------------------------------------